Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 Half embedded in the east wall is a wooden wheel connected to hidden chains and mechanisms.
 A character can use an action to turn the wheel, raising or lowering the nearby portcullis (see area 37).

 The hole in the west wall leads to a naturally formed alcove.
 The half-submerged pile of refuse that fills it is a [[5.
 Mechanics/Bestiary/Plant/Shambling Mound.md\|shambling mound]], which the cultists dubbed Lorghoth the Decayer.
 It is asleep but awakens if attacked or if the characters summon the cultists but refuse to complete their ritual (see "One Must Die!" below).
-A character standing next to the mound can discern its true nature with a successful DC 15 Intelligence (Nature) check.
+A character standing next to the mound can discern its true nature with a successful DC 15 Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Nature\|Nature]]) check.

 #### "One Must Die!"